quicwg/multipath/draft-lmbdhk-quic-multipath.md

 endpoint MUST NOT initiate a subsequent key update until a packet with the current key has been acknowledged on each path.

-Following {{Section 5.4 of RFC9001}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.
+Following {{Section 5.4 of QUIC-TLS}}, the Key Phase bit is protected, so sending multiple packets with Key Phase bit flipping at the same time should not cause linkability issue.